carmenhchung-zz/boggleboard/README.md

 ## Further Work

-Boggleboard version 2 should model a person checking whether a given word is on the Boggle board or not."# boggleboard"
+Boggleboard version 2 should model a person checking whether a given word is on the Boggle board or not.